shuaihuadu/Ollama.NET/README.md

 [![NuGet](https://img.shields.io/nuget/v/Ollama.NET.svg)](https://www.nuget.org/packages/Ollama.NET)

-**The Ollama for .NET is a powerful and easy-to-use library designed to simplify the integration of Ollama's services into .NET applications.**
+**The Ollama.NET is a powerful and easy-to-use library designed to simplify the integration of Ollama's services into .NET applications.**

 # Getting Start 🚀